jsBoot/spitfire.js/README.md

 Navigate your browser to lib/tests/All.html

-It will default to use loader-lab, unless you add params in the url to specify another loader (eg: #loader-require).
+It will default to use loader-lab, unless you add params in the url to specify another loader (eg: #loader-requirejs).

 The following additional fragments options are supported in the url:
 - use shimer as well: #use-spitfire
 - use shimer with unsafe shims: #use-spitfire-full
+- use shimer as a monolith: #use-monolith
 - to use ES5-shim only: #use-es5
 - to use minified versions of the shims: #use-min

-You can combine any of these (though use-spitfire implies use-es5).
+You can combine any of these (though use-spitfire obviously implies use-es5).

 About the bugs
 -------------

-Yahoo loader doesn't behave.
-If you really use it, speak-up so we consider to fix.
+Except for Labjs, the loaders are rarely tested.

 Versioning and API